 Bad debt in DeFi lending is an outstanding loan balance that exceeds the current market value of its collateral — a state of insolvency where the borrower’s position cannot be profitably liquidated because the liquidator would pay more (to repay the debt) than they would receive (the collateral) — leaving the lending protocol holding an unrecoverable loss that must ultimately be absorbed by the protocol’s insurance fund, treasury, or token holders.
 Unlike traditional finance where a defaulting borrower can be pursued legally, DeFi lending is fully on-chain and pseudonymous: if a position goes deeply insolvent, there is no recourse.
 The smart contract simply holds a position worth less than its debt, and that shortfall is a protocol liability.
-Bad debt is distinct from near-liquidation (healthy system) and represents a failure of the protocol’s liquidation and risk management mechanisms.

 How Bad Debt Forms